Examples

 TELEGRAM_BOT_TOKEN = <YOUR TELEGRAM BOT TOKEN>

-TELEGRAM_BOT_CHAT_ID = <YOUR TELEGRAM CHAT ID>
+TELEGRAM_BOT_CHAT_ID = <YOUR TELEGRAM CHAT ID>and use it in an application

 using Telegram, Telegram.API